TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Typo3ApiOverview/GeneralFunctions/ProgrammingWithWorkspacesInMind/Index.rst

 Moving in workspaces
 """"""""""""""""""""

-TYPO3 4.2 and beyond supports moving for “Element” type versions in workspaces.
-Technically this works by creating a new online placeholder record (like for new elements in a workspace) in the target location with “t3ver\_state” = 3 (move-to placeholder) and a field, “t3ver\_move\_id”, holding the uid of the record to move (source record) upon publishing.
-In addition, a new version of the source record is made and has “t3ver\_state” = 4 (move-to pointer).
+TYPO3 4.2 and beyond supports moving for "Element" type versions in workspaces.
+Technically this works by creating a new online placeholder record (like for new elements in a workspace) in the target location with "t3ver\_state" = 3 (move-to placeholder) and a field, "t3ver\_move\_id", holding the uid of the record to move (source record) upon publishing.
+In addition, a new version of the source record is made and has "t3ver\_state" = 4 (move-to pointer).
 This version is simply necessary in order for the versioning system to have something to publish for the move operation.